So you just started BJJ and you need a gi. Don’t worry!

-What makes a gi the best BJJ Gi for beginners?
+What makes a Great BJJ gi for beginners?

 The best beginner BJJ gi has the following properties: